A Simple and Accurate Network for Hydrogen and Carbon Chemistry in the ISM: Additional Plots and Discussions for Code Test and Comparison

 \subsection{Comparison with the {\sl PyPDR} code}

 Figure \ref{fig:PyPDR} shows a comparison between our chemical network and the {\sl PyPDR} code.
-We disabled the grain assisted recombination of ions in our network to make a direct comparison with {\sl PyPDR}, which does not have these reactions.
-We also updated the reaction rates in the {\sl PyPDR} code, to be consistent with the reaction rates in this paper (Table \ref{table:chem1} and \ref{table:chem2}).
-Note that {\sl PyPDR} does not include metals such as $\Si$ which is in our network.
-Figure \ref{fig:PyPDR} shows that our chemical network (without grain assisted recombination) agrees very well with the results from the {\sl PyPDR} code.
+We disabled the grain-assisted recombination of ions in our network to make a direct comparison with {\sl PyPDR}, which does not have these reactions.
+We also updated the reaction rates in the {\sl PyPDR} code, to be consistent with the reaction rates in this paper (Tables \ref{table:chem1} and \ref{table:chem2}).
+Note that {\sl PyPDR} does not include metals such as $\Si$, which is in our network.
+Figure \ref{fig:PyPDR} shows that our chemical network (without grain-assisted recombination) agrees very well with the results from the {\sl PyPDR} code.

-\section{Characteristic density in slab and spherical turbulent clouds}
+\section{Characteristic Density in Slab and Spherical Turbulent Clouds}